TinkerTools/tinker9/doc/manual/m/key/potent.rst

 This keyword provides the values for a single stretch-bend cross term potential parameter.
+The integer modifiers give the atom class numbers for the three kinds of atoms involved in the angle which is to be defined.
+The real number modifiers give the force constant values for the first bond (first two atom classes) with the angle, and the second bond with the angle, respectively.
 The default units for the stretch-bend force constant are kcal/mol/|ang|/deg, but this can be controlled via the *STRBNDUNIT* keyword.
 An example is as follows: